Carbon emissions

 • FY24: 5.44 kg CO2e

 The chart shows carbon emissions by sleeper night in kilograms of CO2e for our UK and Ireland operations.
-It shows a steady and sustained decrease from FY14 to FY19.
+It shows a steady and sustained decrease from FY15 to FY19.
 In FY20, there is a small increase (due to the impact of the pandemic).
 In FY21, it sharply increases to almost three times the total for FY20 (attributed to reduced occupancy during the pandemic), before dropping back down to the same level as FY19 in FY22.
-FY23 shows a further drop to 5.89 kg CO2e per sleeper night, and there is a drop again in FY24 to 5.44 kg CO2e per sleeper night The levels for FY23 and FY24 are the lowest on the chart.
+FY23 and FY24 show further drops and are the lowest on the chart.
+FY25 saw a very slight increase compared to FY24.